Self-advocacy

 - Digital Inclusion: We want all people with learning disabilities and autism to have online access (should they want it) and access to support and training to get online.
 We want people to have access to internet without having to get into debt because of it.

-- Race and health inequality: in partnership with the Race Equality Foundation, Learning Disability England and the Foundation for People with Learning Disabilities, Lewisham People’s Parliament reps are part of a working group looking at the intersectional inequalities faced by people with learning disabilities from BAME backgrounds.
+- Race and Health Inequality: In partnership with the Race Equality Foundation, Learning Disability England and the Foundation for People with Learning Disabilities, Lewisham People’s Parliament Reps are part of a working group looking at the intersectional inequalities faced by people with learning disabilities from BAME backgrounds.